JoeanAmier/XHS-Downloader/README_EN.md

 <p>Starting from version <code>2.2</code>, if there are no abnormalities in project functionality, there is no need to handle cookies separately!</p>
 <ol>
 <li>Open the browser (optional: start in incognito mode) and visit <code>https://www.xiaohongshu.com/explore</code></li>
-<li>Log in to your Xiaohongshu account (can be skipped)</li>
+<li>Log in to your RedNote account (can be skipped)</li>
 <li>Press <code>F12</code> to open the developer tools</li>
 <li>Select the <code>Network</code> tab</li>
 <li>Check <code>Preserve log</code></li>
 <li>In the <code>Filter</code> input box, enter <code>cookie-name:web_session</code></li>
 <li>Select the <code>Fetch/XHR</code> filter</li>
-<li>Click on any piece of content on the Xiaohongshu page</li>
+<li>Click on any piece of works on the RedNote page</li>
 <li>In the <code>Network</code> tab, select any data packet (if no packets appear, repeat step 7)</li>
 <li>Copy and paste the entire Cookie into the program or configuration file</li>
 </ol>
 <br>
 <img src="static/screenshot/获取Cookie示意图.png" alt="">
 <h1>🗳 Download Records</h1>
-<p>XHS-Downloader will store the IDs of downloaded content in a database.
-When downloading the same content again, XHS-Downloader will automatically skip the file download (even if the content file does not exist).
-If you want to re-download the content file, please delete the corresponding content ID from the database and then use XHS-Downloader to download the content file again!</p>
+<p>XHS-Downloader will store the IDs of downloaded works in a database.
+When downloading the same works again, XHS-Downloader will automatically skip the file download (even if the works file does not exist).
+If you want to re-download the works file, please delete the corresponding works ID from the database and then use XHS-Downloader to download the works file again!</p>
 <p>This feature is enabled by default.
 If it is turned off, XHS-Downloader will check if the file exists.
 If the file exists, it will skip the download!</p>

-# 📦 Manual Build of Executable File Guide
+# 📦 Build of Executable File Guide

 This guide will walk you through forking this repository and executing GitHub Actions to automatically build and package the program based on the latest source code!